Fontys School of Fine and Performing Arts: History

 The Dansacademie was established in Tilburg in 1965 and has since the beginning been closely associated to the Brabants Conservatorium.
 In 1975 it moved to the Cenakel on the Kampenbaan, formerly a monastery, together the Conservatorium.
-Both institutions moved to the new Kunstkluster on the Bischop Zwijsenstraat in 1996.
+Both institutions moved to the new Kunstkluster on the Bisschop Zwijsenstraat in 1996.

 Courses of studies

 The Dance Academy offers a Bachelor of Dance programme taught in English, with three different specialisations after a shared first year: two profiles in Dance Arts in Context, (Contemporary and Contemporary Urban), and one in Choreography.
 The training and research programme includes a wide range of performance and movement practices.
 Students are encouraged to be creators of and performers in their own work.

 The Academie voor Danseducatie offers a Dutch-taught bachelor preparing students for a career in Dance education.

 The Master in Choreography is jointly offered by Fontys School of Fine and Performing Arts together with Codarts University of the Arts in Rotterdam.
 At this part time programme offered in English across Tilburg and Rotterdam, students are supposed to carry out research into questions initiating from their current practice.